casangi/casagui/docs/source/design/boundary.rst

 .. currentmodule:: design

-This document describes the boundary between CASA (including CASA7 and future versions of CASA).
+This document describes the boundary between CASA-GUI and CASA (including CASA7 and future versions of CASA).
 It is necessarily a high-level view of the principles of this boundary.
 However, it is important to layout the system level view of this boundary to prevent choices being made in the system design of other parts of the CASA and NRAO ecosystem.

-For this discussion, only two execution modes will considered.
-While the introduction describes the "Usage Settings" where we envison casagui being used.
-The "Usage Settings" describe the user context where CASA operates.
+For this discussion, only two execution modes will be considered.
+The "Usage Settings" in the introduction describe the user context where CASA operates.
 The "Execution Modes" is the level below the "Usage Settings".
 This lower level is discussed here to motivate some constraints that are implied by the the implementaton which will support the "Usage Settings".

-In all of this current discussion, the assumption is that there is a GUI and that it is always running on the user's device.
+The assumption is that there is a GUI and that it is always running on the user's device.
 In practice, this means that the GUI will be presented in the user's browser.
 The execution that we are talking about is the execution process that creates images, provides storage for images, modifies images, or collates and organizes data.
 These